1922 Flat Plate Imperforate issues

 imperforate stamps have not been intentionally issued since except for

-the Farleys, occasional souvenir sheets, and the "die cutting omitted" experiment with press sheets in the early 2000's.
+the Farleys, occasional souvenir sheets, and the "die cutting omitted" experiment with press sheets since the early 2000's.
 Background information courtesy of

 Lawrence H. Cohen